 CBD oil is considered safe.
-It's becoming a more popular treatment for many ailments because it has extremely low potential for side effects of CBD and risks.
+It's becoming a more popular alternative and additional aid for many ailments because it has an extremely low potential for side effects of CBD and risks.

-As mentioned in the last section, your puppy can get too much CBD oil.
+As mentioned in the last section, it's also possible for your puppy to get too much CBD oil.

 If your puppy is on medication, speak to the vet before giving them CBD oil.
 Also, tell the vet you are giving your puppy CBD oil before they give or prescribe them anything.
 CBD oil impacts the way the liver absorbs medications so the vet's dosing may not be effective or safe unless they can account for CBD oil.

 CBD oil does not have FDA approval at this time because it hasn't undergone the required amount of testing yet.
 It's kind of experimental at this stage.
 Puppies are particularly vulnerable.
 If your puppy is ailing, you should have vet care and use CBD oil only as a secondary aid or a primary one if they can't take anything else or the puppy's condition is not too serious.
 Some vets are supportive of and knowledgeable about the use of CBD oil, but if yours is not and you really want to use CBD oil for your puppy or dog, you might find a holistic vet in or near your area who can help you.

 Before purchasing CBD oil for your puppy or dog, you should know the following.

 The difference between CBD isolate and full-spectrum CBD

 CBD isolate is just cannabidiol while full-spectrum CBD oil contains cannabidiol, other cannabinoids, and other nutrients from the hemp plant.
 For puppies, many people might prefer the simpler route of using CBD isolate, unless the puppy needs the extra nutrients found in full-spectrum CBD oil.
 You should probably consult the vet for advice.